coder/docs/images/ssl-certificates.md

 To add certificates to your image and have them recognized by Coder:

 1. Add the certificate(s) to the image
-1. Set the NODE_EXTRA_CA_CERTS environment variable to the file in the image that contains the certificates
+1. Set the NODE_EXTRA_CA_CERTS workspace variable to the file in the image that contains the certificates
 1. Add the following to your Dockerfile to ensure that Coder finds and uses your newly added certificates when making requests: